This post may contain affiliate links.

 Image Credit: Deposit Photos

 Give your artificial plants a natural-looking boost by sprucing up their leaves with WD-40.
 A light spritz of WD-40, followed by a gentle polish with a cloth, can make a significant difference.
-T
+This simple trick will help to make the fake plants look like the real deal.

 11. Deep Clean the Car